To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Gently clean the site using soap and water while in the shower.
 Gently dry the site.
 Do not rub the site.

 Cover the site with a band-aid or dressing.
-Make sure to cover the entire area.
+Cover the entire area.

 Keep the site clean and dry to prevent infection.
 If the band-aid or dressing becomes wet, remove it and replace it with a new one.